 How does the Columbo Bowl Chili Cook-along work?
 All you need to do is cook up some Johnny Cash chili (meat or veggie version) and either send me photos, or a link to a blog post if you are a blogger.
+So wherever you are in the world, join us!
 There will be a PRIZE DRAW so the names of everyone who joins in will go into a hat, with a chance to win some fab Columbo goodies.

 If you are having a Super Bowl party – why not combine it with the Columbo Bowl?!

 First prize, a Columbo themed dinner for two at Silver Screen Suppers Towers in North London (apologies to anyone far from here, I’ll send you something fabulous in the post if you can’t get to my place…)

 Second prize, a rare Columbo sticker (I so want to keep this…)

 Fourth prize, Columbo finger puppet (this should probably have been the first prize, I love it so much…)

 So please do join in the cook-along, it’s going to be fun…

 2018 is not only the 50th anniversary of Columbo, it is also 50 years since the classic Johnny Cash album, At Folsom Prison was recorded.